dami-gupta-git/onco_mind_v0/QUICKSTART.md

-# TumorBoard Quick Start Guide
+# OncoMind Quick Start Guide

-This guide will get you up and running with TumorBoard in 5 minutes.
+This guide will get you up and running with OncoMind in 5 minutes.

 ## Choose Your Interface

-TumorBoard is available as:
+OncoMind is available as:
 - **🐳 Docker**: One-command deployment (easiest!)
 - **🌐 Web Application**: Modern Angular UI with Flask REST API
 - **💻 Command-Line Interface**: Python CLI tool for batch processing